 - Blackshaw JK.
 1991.
-An Overview of Types of Aggressive Behaviour in Dogs and Methods of Treatment.
-Applied Animal Behaviour Science.
+An Overview of Types of Aggressive Behavior in Dogs and Methods of Treatment.
+Applied Animal Behavior Science.

 - Schalke E et al. 2008.
 Is Breed-Specific Legislation Justified?
 Study of the Results of the Temperament Test of Lower Saxony.
 Journal of Veterinary Behavior: Clinical Applications and Research.

 - Howell TJ, King T, and Bennett PC.
 2015.
 Puppy Parties and Beyond: the role of early age socialization practices on adult dog behavior.
 Veterinary Medicine: Research and Reports.

 - Sutter NB and Ostrander EA.
 2004.
 Dog Star Rising: The Canine Genetic System.
 Nature Reviews Genetics.